Cape Town, South Africa

 The most popular summer destinations tend to book up early and by booking online car rental in advance, you can Save 15% on standard car rental rates.

 It is advisable to use car rental in Italy as it is a large country in Southern Europe with much to explore at your leisure.
-We have cheap car rental in Italy available in Rome, Milan, Turin, Genoa, Verona or Bologna Airports.
+We have cheap car hire in Italy available in Rome, Milan, Turin, Genoa, Verona or Bologna Airports.
 Touring in your rental car will be an advantage to you as you can enjoy sights in the countryside of Tuscany and other scenic routes in Italy at your own pace.
 Use our search engine powered by CarTrawler to find the best deal for car rental in Italy.
 Only reputable international and local car rental providers are utilised, to ensure you have a pleasant car rental experience on your holiday or business trip.

 Italy is home to the greatest number of World Heritage Sites - art and monuments are everywhere around the country.
 It is also famous worldwide for its cuisine, its fashion, luxury sports cars and motorcycles, as well as for its beautiful coasts, lakes and mountains.